ravsii/timers.nvim/README.md

 - [timerly](https://github.com/nvzone/timerly)

-Each focuses on a different aspect of timers, whether it’s specific presets, timer management, or something else.
+Each focuses on a different aspect of timers, whether it’s specific presets, timer management, or visual representation.

 So why make another one?

-We wanted to explore a slightly different approach: focusing on hackability and providing a good API that other plugins can build on.
+We wanted to explore a slightly different approach: focusing on extensibility and providing a good API so that other plugins can build on.
 Instead of being a complete opinionated timer solution, this plugin is designed to be extensible and easy to integrate.